rchakode/kube-opex-analytics/README.md

 Helm 3 does not longer require to have [`tiller`](https://v2.helm.sh/docs/install/).

-**Warning**: This approach will work with a fresh installation of `kube-opex-analytics` or a former version installed with Helm 3.
-Indeeed, this procedure [may fail](https://github.com/helm/helm/issues/6850) if you already have a version installed using Helm 2 or `kubectl`.
+As a consequence the below command shall work with a fresh installation of `kube-opex-analytics` or a former version installed with Helm 3.
+There is a [known issue](https://github.com/helm/helm/issues/6850) when there is already a version not installed Helm 3.

 ```bash
 helm upgrade \